anrbn/GCP-Attack-Defense/README.md

 Note:
 1. Different Project means the Source Code is uploaded to a Cloud Storage / Repository of a project different than the one being exploited.
-Project where the Attacker has full control.
+It is the attacker controlled project where the attacker has full control.
-2. Last two permissions in bottom right (source.repos.get & source.repos.list) are required to be granted to the "Google Cloud Functions Service Agent" in Attacker's controlled project for it to be able to read the repository and upload the code in the Function.
+2. Last two permissions in bottom right (source.repos.get & source.repos.list) are required to be granted to the "Google Cloud Functions Service Agent" in Attacker's controlled project for it to be able to read the repository from attacker's project and upload the code in the Function.

-The format of the service account email for the Google Cloud Functions Service Agent is service-{PROJECT_NUMBER}@gcf-admin-robot.iam.gserviceaccount.com.
+The format of the service account email for the Google Cloud Functions Service Agent is `service-{PROJECT_NUMBER}@gcf-admin-robot.iam.gserviceaccount.com`.
 Figuring out the Google Cloud Functions Service Agent email requires one to know the Project Number, which might need additional permissions.

 For gCloud